vjkrish47/throughput/README.md

   | 11    | 1640                  | 1180                  | 28.05           |

 **Citation** \
-Reducing Runtime Overhead in Distributed Congestion Monitoring Systems. \
+Throughput Aware Replica Selection for Multi Region Distributed Systems. \
 Vijaya Krishna Namala \
-International Journal of Technology and Applied Science \
+International Journal on Science and Technology.\
-E-ISSN- 2230-9004  \
+E-ISSN-  2229-7677 \
 **License** \
 This research is shared for a academic and research purposes.
 For commercial use, please contact the author.\
 **Resources** \